CEA-MetroCarac/auto-denoise/docs/tutorials/denoising_imgs.md

     The output of the `prepare_data` function is also needed for the inference of N2N.

 !!! note "Inference output"
-    The `inference` function of N2N  automatically averages the splits, unless the `average_splits` flag is turned off.
+    The `inference` function of N2N  automatically averages the splits, unless the `average_splits` flag is set to `False`.

 ### Deep Image Prior (DIP) Inference